-Effective from 1 February 2024, the total amount of indemnity coverage for the directors of the Company is RM5,000,000.
+Effective from 1 February 2024, the total amount of insurance coverage for the directors of the Company is RM5,000,000.
+The directors of the Company are covered under QBE Insurance (Malaysia) Berhad, and such insurance premium paid for the directors of the Company amounting to RM18,000.
 There was no indemnity paid during the year.